oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This primary purpose of this specification is the authentication of a client instance enabled through the client backend attesting to it.
 The client backend may also attest further technical properties about the hardware and software of the client instance.

-The client is considered a confidential Oauth 2 client type according to section 2.1 of {{RFC6749}}.
-The mechanism described in this document may  either serve as a standalone OAuth 2 client authentication mechanism or as an additional, supportive security mechanism beside an existing Oauth 2 client authentication mechanism.
+The client is considered a confidential OAuth 2 client type according to section 2.1 of {{RFC6749}}.
+The mechanism described in this document may  either serve as a standalone OAuth 2 client authentication mechanism or as an additional, supportive security mechanism beside an existing OAuth 2 client authentication mechanism.

 The following diagram depicts the overall architecture and protocol flow.